 October 3, 2017

-During the Q&A, Brenden and Jonathan got a lot of tough questions — too many to get to during the presentation.
-So, for your reading pleasure, we are tackling all those great, hard questions here.
+During the Q&A, Brendan and Jonathan got a lot of tough questions — too many to get to during the presentation.
+So, for your reading pleasure, we are tackling all those great, hard questions concerning ecommerce personalization here.

 [Quick disclaimer - To hear exactly how Jonathan and Brendan answered many of the questions, check out the webinar recording.
 Below we answer the same questions and more, but in a format that is shorter, easy to read, and gives you some links for further information.]